dimadin/gravatar-signup-encouragement/readme.txt

 == Changelog ==

+= 1.0 =
+* Moved URL localization and message preparation to function so that URL localization could work and to improve performance, as per [suggestion](http://groups.google.com/group/wp-hackers/browse_thread/thread/4fdc895360c3b087#) from Otto
+* Added load_plugin_textdomain function in register_activation_hook so that default message can be localized on activation, as per confirmation from Otto
+* Fixed issue with showing of message on registration page when user change e-mail address to one that does have a gravatar
+* Added Danish translation; thanks to [GeorgWP](http://wordpress.org/support/topic/326328)
+* Moved .pot file to root folder
+* Several small cleanups and moves of code

 = 0.94.8 =
-* Fixing issue with showing of message to unregistered commenters who changed e-mail address to one that does have a gravatar
+* Fixed issue with showing of message to unregistered commenters who changed e-mail address to one that does have a gravatar

 = 0.94.2 =
-* Updating plugin's meta-data
+* Updated plugin's meta-data

 = 0.94.1 =
-* Fixing some grammar and spelling errors and changing several text strings.
+* Fixed some grammar and spelling errors and changing several text strings.

 = 0.94 =
 * First alpha version in SVN.